cosmicurvy/cosmicurvy/README.md

-💬 I’m open to collaborating on Data Science or AI-based projects
+💬 I’m open to collaborating on Data Science or Machine Learning projects
 📫 Reach me at: sahup9002@gmail.com

 ---